Equivariant flow matching: Related work

 \section{Related work}

 Normalizing flows and Boltzmann generators \citep{noe2019boltzmann} have been applied to molecular sampling and free energy estimation \citep{dibak2021temperature, kohler2021smooth, wirnsberger2020targeted, midgley2022flow, ding2021deepbar}.
 Previous flows for molecules only achieved significant sampling efficiency when employing either system-specific featurization such as internal coordinates \cite{noe2019boltzmann, wu2020snf, dibak2021temperature, kohler2021smooth, ding2021computing, rizzi2023multimap} or prior distributions close to the target distribution \cite{rizzi2021targeted, rizzi2023multimap, invernizzi2022skipping}.
 Notably, our equivariant OT flow matching method could also be applied in such scenarios, where the prior distribution is sampled by MD at a different thermodynamic state (e.g., higher temperature or lower level of theory).
 A flow model for molecules in Cartesian coordinates has been developed in \cite{klein2023timewarp} where a transferable coupling flow is used to sample small peptide conformations by proposing iteratively large time steps instead of sampling from the target distribution directly.
 Equivariant diffusion models \citep{pmlr-v162-hoogeboom22a, xu2022geodiff} learn a score-based model to generate molecular conformations.
 The score-based model is parameterized by an equivariant function similar to the vector field used in equivariant CNFs.
-However, they do not target the Boltzmann distribution and as they are not exact likelihood models, would not be able to reweight to the target distribution.
-As an exception, \cite{jing2022torsional} propose a diffusion model in torsion space and use the underlying ODE as a Boltzmann generator.
+However, they do not target the Boltzmann distribution.
+As an exception, \cite{jing2022torsional} propose a diffusion model in torsion space and use the underlying probability flow ODE as a Boltzmann generator.
+Moreover, \cite{schreiner2023implicit} use score-based models to learn the transition probability for multiple time-resolutions, accurately capturing the dynamics.